 - To involve young people both in the strategic formulation of youth policies and in eliciting their views about the operational effectiveness of policy implementation;

-- To create the conditions for learning, opportunity and experience which ensure and enable young people to develop their knowledge, skills and competencies to play a full part in both the labour market and in civil society;
+- To create the conditions for learning, opportunity and experience which ensure and enable young people to develop their knowledge, skills and competences to play a full part in both the labour market and in civil society;

 - To establish systems for robust data collections both to demonstrate the effectiveness of youth policies and to reveal the extent to which ‘policy gaps’ exist in relation to effective service delivery to young people from certain social groups, in certain areas or in certain conditions;